bodhi-space/fluent-plugin-jsonish/README.md

 `time_format`: this will accept Time class method names (in particular, "iso8601") in addition to the strftime strings expected by the JsonParser clasee (String: default "iso8601")

 `maps`: an array containing "nulls", "slashes", or two-valued arrays containg (regex,replacement_text) pairs.
 Defaults to [].

+`move_keys`: a hash specifying keys which should be moved after deseralization.
+Each key should be the name of the key expected in the input JSON, and the corresponding value is the what the key needs to be in the record.
+Use a null value to delete a key from the record.

 `null_pattern`: the pattern for how nulls are represented in the text.
 Defaults to "-" (what nginx uses).